-Situated in the Nakagami District just 17 miles north of Naha is Yomitan village.
+Situated in the Nakagami District, just 17 miles north of Naha is Yomitan Village.
 Fierce fighting took place here during World War II.
 The Hijagawa River in Yomitan was where the initial landing of the Allied Forces during the Battle of Okinawa took place.
-Yomitan is mainly an agricultural and crafts village with its economy supported by crops such as chrysanthemums, sugar cane and sweet potatoes.
-The village attracts many tourists with its beautiful and largely unspoiled beaches as well as its folk arts which include pottery and glass blowing.
+Yomitan is mainly an agricultural and crafts village, with its economy supported by crops such as chrysanthemums, sugar cane and sweet potatoes.
+The village attracts many tourists with its beautiful and largely unspoiled beaches as well as its folk arts, which include pottery and glass blowing.

 Yachimun pottery has existed in Okinawa for over 300 years.
 It is broken down into two categories: the unglazed Arayaki ware and the glazed Joyaki ware.
 Once a year, Okinawa’s most famous pottery fair takes place where handmade Yomitan Village shisa, pots, vases, cups, sake jars and more are on display and for sale.

-Yomitan is also home to multiple UNESCO World Heritage Sites including Zakimi Castle which was constructed between 1416 and 1422.
+Yomitan is also home to multiple UNESCO World Heritage Sites including Zakimi Castle, which was constructed between 1416 and 1422.
 It is in ruins, but the foundations and walls have been restored.
 Before and during WWII, the castle was used as a gun emplacement by the Japanese.
-After the war, the U.S. forces utilized the castle as a radar station destroying some of the walls in the process of installing the equipment.
+After the war, the U.S. forces utilized the castle as a radar station, destroying some of the walls in the process of installing the equipment.
 There is a small museum next to the parking lot with displays of local art and folk craft.
 The museum does not focus on the castle in particular, but rather gives a general perspective on the local community, including exhibits on archaeological relics, dwellings, funerary customs and the war.

 Cape Zanpa in Yomitan Village is the first of many spectacular capes that dot the eastern coastline.
 The Cape Zanpa Lighthouse sits on the corner of the cape on acres of beautifully manicured land.
 The walking paths around the lighthouse border the China Sea and provide great scenic views.
 The cape is a popular fishing spot and the rocks along the water are usually crowded with fishermen.
-A huge Shisa guards the entrance to the Zanpa Misaki Recreation Plaza where you will find a playground, bicycles, restaurants, shops, and barbecue pits.
+A huge shisa guards the entrance to the Zanpa Misaki Recreation Plaza where you will find a playground, restaurants, shops and barbecue pits.

-Nakadomari Beach located on the west side of Okinawa overlooking the East China Sea, is registered as a National Seashore.
+Nakadomari Beach located on the west side of Okinawa overlooking the East China Sea is registered as a National Seashore.
 Here visitors can enjoy para sailing, horseback riding, fishing, scuba diving, snorkeling and surfing.
 There are stairs carved from rock at Maeda Point, the entrance to the bay, which allow easy access to the water for surfers and divers.

 In 1975, Okinawa hosted the World’s Exposition at its Ocean Expo Park.
 Unfortunately, over the years, the park saw a decrease in visitors prompting the construction of the Okinawa Churaumi Aquarium in 2002 in an effort to help boost tourism.
-“Churaumi” in the Okinawan Japanese means beautiful ocean.
+Churaumi in Okinawan Japanese means beautiful ocean.
 The aquarium consists of four floors, with tanks containing deep sea creatures, sharks, coral and tropical fish.
-It is one of only a few aquariums that keeps whale sharks in captivity, and is currently trying to breed them.
+It is one of only a few aquariums that keeps whale sharks in captivity and is currently trying to breed them.
 Over 20 million visitors have walked through its doors since its opening.

-Nirai Kanai translated in the Okinawan Japanese means, “closest place to heaven,” and it is the name given to a mythical island where the gods are said to reside.
+Nirai Kanai translated in the Okinawan Japanese means, closest place to heaven, and it is the name given to a mythical island where the gods are said to reside.
 According to Okinawan legend, the gods travel from the island each year to bless their people.
-An hour south of Nago City is Nanjo city where there is a bridge called the Nirai Kanai Bridge.
+An hour south of Nago City is Nanjo City where there is a bridge called the Nirai Kanai Bridge.
 The view from the bridge is breathtaking.
 There is an observation spot just above the tunnel that leads to the entrance of the bridge but finding a parking spot can be a challenge.

 Japan National Route 58 is an unusual highway that runs along the coast of Okinawa and continues to other islands.
 It starts at the Meiji Bridge in Naha and ends in Kagoshima.
-Sections of the highway running from island to island are not connected in any manner other than the name.
+Unfortunately, sections of the highway running from island to island are not connected in any manner other than the name.